webforj/webforj-docs/docs/advanced/error-handling.md

 ### Defining a custom global error handler

 To define a global error handler, you need to create a new error handler named `WebforjGlobalErrorHandler`. then follow [the steps to register error handlers](#step-2-register-the-error-handler) as explained previously.
 In this case, webforJ first look for any custom error handlers to manage exceptions.
-If none are found, it will fall back to the custom global error handler.
+If none are found, webforJ falls back to the custom global error handler.

 :::info
-If mulitable `WebforjGlobalErrorHandler` are registerd then webforJ will pick the first one
+If multiple `WebforjGlobalErrorHandler` are registerd then webforJ selects the first one
 :::